in-toto/specification/in-toto-spec.md

 material or a product in this step (depending on where this artifact rule was listed).
 More complex uses of the MATCH rule are presented in the examples of section 5.3.
-The `"IN <prefix>"` clauses are optional, and they are used to match products and materials whose path differs from the one presented in the destination step.
+The `"IN <prefix>"` clauses are optional, and they are used to match products and materials whose name differs from the one presented in the destination step.
 This is the case for steps that relocate files as part of their tasks.
 For example
 `"MATCH foo IN lib WITH PRODUCT IN build/lib FROM compilation"` will ensure that